-Of course, you do have the ever-convenient Chromebook Recovery Utility that can be easily used for tasks such as creating a Windows 11 USB installer and even a bootable CloudReady USB drive on a Chromebook.
-However, suppose you’re looking to go a bit more advanced than that.
-In that case, you have to make way for another terrific software that’s also recognized as one of the best cross-platform tools for ISO file preparation—balenaEtcher.
+Of course, you have the ever-convenient Chromebook Recovery Utility that can be easily used for tasks such as creating a Windows 11 USB installer and even a bootable CloudReady USB drive on a Chromebook.
+However, suppose you’re looking to be a bit more advanced.
+In that case, you have to make way for another terrific software recognized as one of the best cross-platform tools for ISO file preparation—balenaEtcher.
 It doesn’t even cost a dime to download from the internet and works just as intended.

-In this guide, we’ll brief you with everything there is to know about how to install balenaEtcher on your Chromebook.
+In this guide, we’ll brief you on everything there is to know about how to install balenaEtcher on your Chromebook.
 The installation steps will be covered in an easy-to-grasp format, so you won’t have to scratch your head in confusion along the process.
-So, without any further ado, let’s dive right into this comprehensive write-up.
+So, let’s dive right into this comprehensive write-up without further ado.

 - Recommended from Chrome Ready: How to boot from a bootable USB drive on a Chromebook.